suchanek/repo_vis/README.md

 #### 3D Space Distribution

-- **Fibonacci Sphere Distribution**: Classes and functions are positioned using the Fibonacci sphere algorithm, which creates nearly uniform point distributions on a sphere's surface, ensuring optimal spacing even with large numbers of elements.
+- **Fibonacci Sphere Distribution**: Classes are positioned using the Fibonacci sphere algorithm, which creates nearly uniform point distributions on a sphere's surface, ensuring optimal spacing even with large numbers of elements.

+- **Fibonacci Annulus for Functions**: Functions are arranged in a ring-shaped region (annulus) using a Fibonacci spiral algorithm.
+This creates a clear visual distinction between functions and classes, with functions positioned in a flat disk with inner radius of 1.25× the package radius.

 - **Hierarchical Positioning**:
   - Package center serves as the origin (0,0,0)
   - Classes orbit around the package in a spherical arrangement
   - Methods orbit their parent classes in smaller spheres
-  - Functions orbit the package center at a larger radius than classes
+  - Functions form a spiral pattern in an annular disk around the package

 #### Mesh Generation & Rendering